525 Lexington Avenue: 2000s and 2010s

-Closure
+Conversion to dormitories

-The New York Marriott East Side temporarily closed in March 2020 due to the COVID-19 pandemic and laid off 316 employees that May.
+The New York Marriott East Side closed in March 2020 due to the COVID-19 pandemic and laid off 316 employees that May.
 The Lexington Avenue Hotel partnership subsequently failed to make payments on its $53 million mortgage, which was to have been paid in July 2020.
 The closure was intended to be temporary, but in October 2020, it was reported that the hotel had permanently closed.
 Ashkenazy sued Marriott the same month, accusing Marriott of breach of contract and saying that the hotel misappropriated $12 million to bolster its own balance sheet.
 Ashkenazy subsequently withdrew its complaint.
 In February 2021, DekaBank foreclosed on the unpaid mortgage of $63 million.
 Deka Immobilien ultimately paid back the full loan.
 This allowed Deka to also take back all the capital that it had invested in Lexington Avenue Hotel; as such, Ashkenazy could potentially lose all the money it had invested in the hotel.
 That July, a New York state court ruled that Ashkenazy was required to pay its share of the $136 million lien that had been placed on the hotel.

 Deka sold the hotel in January 2023 to a joint venture of Beverly Hills-based Hawkins Way Capital and Minneapolis-based Värde Partners.
 At the time, The Real Deal magazine reported that Hawkins Way and Värde might convert the hotel building to housing.
-The sale was completed the next month for $153.4 million.
+The sale was completed the next month for $153.4 million, a loss of almost $117 million from its previous sale price.
+The building was renovated into student housing and opened in September 2023 as FOUND Study Turtle Bay, with 1,355 beds for students from nearby colleges.
+The renovated building includes 30,000 ft2 of amenities.